Why was this work needed?

 Measles, mumps and rubella are highly infectious conditions that can have serious complications, particularly in children, including meningitis, swelling of the brain and deafness.
 Since a vaccine was introduced in the late 1990s, it has been rare for children to develop these conditions.

-In 1998, a fraudulent research paper was published claiming a link between the MMR vaccine and autism.
+However, in 1998, a fraudulent research paper was published claiming a link between the MMR vaccine and autism.
 The paper was subsequently withdrawn by the Lancet and its author was struck off the UK Medical Register.
+Publication of the article led to a fall in the uptake of the vaccine, increasing the risk of an outbreak of these highly infectious, serious conditions.

 What happened?